 Bringing in the right candidate can help you achieve the next level in your business, find a suitable successor – or both

-Whether you are focused on finding a successor to your practice or have been fortunate to have experienced growth in clients and assets that exceeds what you want to manage on your own, consider the reasons to add an associate advisor to your business.
+Whether you are focused on finding a successor to your practice or have been fortunate to have experienced growth in clients and assets that exceeds what you want to manage on your own, consider the reasons to add an associate financial professional to your business.

-Adding new advisors and providing the proper path to success are integral parts of industry growth.
-A 2013 report from consulting firm Accenture noted the average age of a financial advisor today is about 50, and 21 percent are over 60.
-Yet, of the estimated 300,000 financial advisors in the country, Forbes reported in 2012 that less than 5 percent are under age 30.
+Adding new financial professionals and providing the proper path to success are integral parts of industry growth.
+A 2013 report from consulting firm Accenture noted the average age of a financial professional today is about 50, and 21 percent are over 60.
+Yet, of the estimated 300,000 financial professionals in the country, Forbes reported in 2012 that less than 5 percent are under age 30.